 At the statutory level, the Graduated Response is implemented by the Digital Economy Act 2010.
 It seems clear, however, that the Act will not be brought into practical effect unless and until the voluntary scheme has been tried.

 The Act provides for a duty on ISPs to forward notifications of infringement to subscribers and on request by the right holder to provide an anonymised list of notifications received in respect of a given account.
 On application by the right holder under the Norwich Pharmacal jurisdiction, the court may order the ISP to disclose the identity of the subscriber, so that the right holder can bring proceedings.
 The implementation of the Act is under the control of the telecommunications regulator, OFCOM.

 The 2010 Act provides for the future possibility of requiring the implementation of technical measures by ISPs, should the notification and disclosure system fail significantly to reduce peer-to-peer piracy.

-While the framework is set by the Act, the practical implementation of the Graduated Response depends on codes of conduct.
+While the framework was set by the Act, the practical implementation of the Graduated Response depended on codes of conduct.
 On 28 May 2010, OFCOM published a draft “initial obligations code” to govern the first stage of the UK Graduated Response, the sending of notifications and disclosure of subscriber notification histories.